 A range of remortgaging deals are available on the high street, so it’s worth shopping around.
 You generally have to pay fees to remortgage, which you should factor into your decision-making.

-Which?
-Mortgage Advisers has a detailed remortgaging guide with all the information you need to help you understand your mortgage options and get the best deal.
-They can also advise you on the best option for you, based on your personal circumstances - call 0800 197 8461 for a free consultation.
+- Which?
+Mortgage Advisers can help you understand your mortgage options and get the best deal for your situation.
+Call 0800 197 8461 for a free consultation.

 Types of bad credit: missed payments, IVAs, CCJs and bankruptcies